Learn when and how to amend submitted records and avoid common mistakes with helpful tips.

 If your employee has not received their Notice of Assessment when you file the amendment submission

-Generally, between 1 Mar to 18 Apr, employees will be able to see their amended income information prefilled in their Income, Deduction and Relief Statement (IDRS) at myTax portal within 5 working days from the date of your amendment submission.
+Generally, between 1 Mar to 18 Apr, employees will be able to see their amended income information in myTax Portal within 5 working days from the date of your amendment submission.

-When the e-Filing period for individuals ends on 18 Apr, employees will not be able to view the amended income information in IDRS.
-However, the amendments will be accounted when the assessments are finalised subsequently.
+When the e-Filing period for individuals ends on 18 Apr, employees will not be able to view the amended income information in myTax Portal.
+However, the amendments will be accounted for when the assessments are finalised subsequently.

 If your employee has already received their Notice of Assessment when you file the amendment submission

-Upon successful processing of amendment records, your employees will receive an Amended / Additional Notice of Assessment.
-They can also view their revised Notice of Assessments by logging in to myTax Portal.
+Upon successful processing of the amendment records, your employees will receive an Amended / Additional Notice of Assessment.
+They can view their revised Notice of Assessments by logging in to myTax Portal.
+You may also inform your employees that you have submitted the amendment and they should wait for the Amended / Additional Notice of Assessment and not contact IRAS separately.

 FAQs

-The director is entitled to the director's fees on the date the fees are voted and approved at the company's AGM/EGM of that calendar year.
+Please report the director’s fees based on the approval date at the company’s AGM/EGM in that calendar year.